-FINDING: Comments from the City Engineer indicated that a drainage swale would be required on both Cagle Road and Antler Lane.
+FINDING: Comments from the City Engineer indicated that drainage swales would be required on Walling Lane.
 These requirements have previously been conditioned in this land use decision.
 As conditioned, this criterion is met.

 X. Gates.
 Except where approved as part of a master planned development, private streets and gated drives serving more than two dwellings (i.e., where a gate limits access to a development from a public street), are prohibited.